mpuening/learn-jpa-hibernate/README.md

 deciding if one should have multiple transaction managers or a single one with XA support.

-This project shows how to set up multiple data sources, one H2 database, one Derby database with a JTA transaction manager using Bitronix.
+This project shows how to set up multiple data sources, one H2 database, one Derby database with a JTA transaction manager using Atomikos.

 There are abstract classes, `AbstractDataSourceConfiguration` and `AbstractJpaConfiguration` with re-usable code that one can use to create data sources and entity manager factories.

-The `TransactionManagerConfiguration` class contains instructions to change from the Bitronix transaction manager to dual JPA data source transaction managers.
+The `TransactionManagerConfiguration` class contains instructions to change from the Atomikos transaction manager to dual (but separate) JPA data source transaction managers.

 ## [`learn-jpa-hibernate-extended-repository`](./learn-jpa-hibernate-extended-repository)